am1t/sn-digital-garden/notes/highlights/articles/Diana Athill It’s Silly to Be Frightened of Being Dead.md

 ---
-title: Diana Athill: It’s Silly to Be Frightened of Being Dead
+title: Diana Athill It’s Silly to Be Frightened of Being Dead
 ---
 # Diana Athill: It’s Silly to Be Frightened of Being Dead